Rykuno/TofuStack/README.md

 #### Frontend

 - **[Sveltekit](https://kit.svelte.dev/)**: After trying Vue, React, Next, and pretty much every frotnend framework in the JS ecosystem, its safe to say I vastly prefer Svelte and its priority of building on web standards.

 #### Dependency Injection

 - **[TSyringe](https://github.com/microsoft/tsyringe)**: Lightweight dependency injection for JS/TS.
 If you're familiar with TypeDI, this is essentially the same but actively maintained and used by Microsoft.

 ## Architecture

-We have a few popular architectures for structuring backends
+We have a few popular architectures for structuring traditional backends

-* Technical
+- Technical
-* Clean/Onion
+- Clean/Onion
-* Domain Driven Design(DDD)/Vertical Slice Architecture(VSA)
+- Domain Driven Design(DDD)/Vertical Slice Architecture(VSA)

-I choose to start with organizing my backends by technical imeplementions and evolve into one of the others as the project evolves.
+I choose to start with organizing my backends by **Technical** imeplementions and evolve into one of the others as the project increases in complexity.
 You don't have to strictly stick to any specific architecture, but they do serve as good guidelines.
 Alternatively, move things around until it feels right.

+## Abstraction

+Too many boilerplates lock you into technology choices or straight up throw random libraries to advertise they have more features than their competitors.
+This is a horrific practice.
+Just look at the feature list of this ["boilerplate for NextJS"](https://github.com/ixartz/Next-js-Boilerplate#getting-started).
+The instant this boiler it used, your code is already complex, riddled with external services, impossible to test, require signing up with multiple external services, AND YOU HAVENT EVEN STARTED DEVELOPING YOUR PRODUCT.

 ## Testing

 Testing probably isn't first and foremost when creating an app.
 Thats fine.
-You shoulkdn't be spending time writing tests if your app is changing and pivoting.
+You probably shouldnt't be spending time writing tests if your app is changing and pivoting.

-BUT a good stack should be **testable** when the time to solidify a codebase arrives.
+BUT, a good stack should be **testable** when the time to solidify a codebase arrives.
 I created this stack with that pinciple in mind.
-I've provided a examples of how to write these tests under `authentication.service.test.ts` or `users.service.test.ts`
+I've provided a examples of how to write these tests under `iam.service.test.ts`.